-Keying Option Description Compatible Module Lets the installed device accept the key of the device that is defined in the project when the installed device can emulate the denined device.
-With Compatible Module, you can typically replace a device with another device that has the following characteristics: Same catalog number Same or higher Myor Revision Minor Revision and the value of the same, the Minor Revision must be the same or higher.
+Keying Option Description Compatible Module Lets the installed device accept the key of the device that is defined in the project when the installed device can emulate the defined device.
+With Compatible Module, you can typically replace a device with another device that has the following characteristics: Same catalog number Same or higher Major Revision Minor Revision as follows: If the Major Revision is the same, the Minor Revision must be the same or higher.
 If the Major Revision is higher, the Minor Revision can be any number.
-Disable Keying Indicate: na the keying attributes are not considered when attempting to communicate with - device.
-With Disable Keying, communication can occur with a device other than use type specified in the project.
-40 ATT ENTION : Be extremely cautious when using Disable Keying; if used incorrectly, this option can lead to personal injury or death, property damage, or economic loss.
+Disable Keying Indicates that the keying attributes are not considered when attempting to communicate with a device.
+With Disable Keying, communication can occur with a device other than the type specified in the project.
+ATTENTION : Be extremely cautious when using Disable Keying; if used incorrectly, this option can lead to personal injury or death, property damage, or economic loss.
 We strongly recommend that you do not use Disable Keying.
 If you use Disable Keying, you must take full responsibility for understanding whether the device being used can fulfill the functional requirements of the application.
-Ex. ct March Indicates that all keying attributes must match to establish communication.
+Exact Match Indicates that all keying attributes must match to establish communication.
 If any attribute does not match precisely, communication with the device does not occur.